University College is dedicated to

 The Department of Basic Studies serves highly motivated students who desire to pursue a college education but need additional academic preparation to enter four-year programs.
 These students fall in the following categories:

-The non-degree credit classes offered by this department are learning support courses in English, mathematics, and reading.
+The following non-degree credit classes are offered by this department:

 Students who do not meet the requirements for admission to Columbus State University may be considered for admission to the Department of Basic Studies in University College.
 Please refer to the undergraduate admissions section of this catalog for specific requirements.